-The applicable rate for the financial year ended 30 June 2017 will be 0.1160 cents in the \$ of rateable valuation with a minimum of \$252 per annum as adopted in the 2016/17 budget.
-The rate so made will be applied to all rateable properties within the benefited area delineated on the map in Appendix 1, being properties on Main Street between Western Avenue and Hoffman Close, Montville.
+The applicable rate for the financial year ended 30 June 2015 shall be 0.1140 cents in the \$ of rateable valuation with a minimum of \$248 per annum as adopted in the 2014/15 budget.
+The rate so made shall be applied to all rateable properties within the benefited area delineated on the map in Appendix 1, being properties on Main Street between Western Avenue and Hoffman Close, Montville.
 These properties are in the Montville Town Centre Improvement Project.

-Council considers that the rateable land described above or its occupier has benefited or will specially benefit from, or has or will have special access to, the service, facility or activity supplied or provided through:
+Council considers that the rateable land described above has benefited or will benefit:

-- the provision of the works for, and/or works for access to the Montville Town Centre, including cleaning; and - managing, operating, promoting and developing the Montville Town Centre Improvement Project undertaken or proposed to be undertaken by the council.
+- from the provision of the works for, and/or works for access to; and - the managing, cleaning, operating, promoting and developing of the Montville Town Centre Improvement Project undertaken or proposed to be undertaken by the council.

-An early payment discount as mentioned in section 2.3 and council pensioner concessions as mentioned in section 2.4 will NOT be applied to this rate.
+An early payment discount as mentioned in section 2.3 and council pensioner concessions as mentioned in section 2.4 shall NOT be applied to this rate.